-One of the other things I did over the weekend was tape transfers.
+One of the things I did over the weekend was tape transfers.
 I am always pleasantly surprised when I revisit my video collection and actually watch the trailers.
 I remember the days of fast forwarding through the beginning of all my videos, being impatient and just wanting the movie to start.
 These days, I’m a tad more patient with commercials and movie trailers.

 Being nostalgic, and a nostalgia writer, has given me the patience and wanting to slow it down and actually watch the things I fast forwarded through in my uninformed youth.
 In doing so, I’m finding out about movies I didn’t even know existed, spotting commercials I had forgotten about for years, and I even spotted this “special feature” that showed up long before there were DVDs and actual special features.